 More than a decade ago, the mobile device and smartphone revolution took the world by storm, catching many developers and marketers off guard.
-Now Voice Search is creating the same sort of upheaval, enabled by several popular apps and devices.
+Now, voice search is creating the same sort of upheaval, enabled by several popular iOS and Android apps and devices.
 Here are a few products and services that have practically become household names:

 “Hey Google” is all it takes to launch this digital voice-based app.
 Google Assistant uses the Google search index to find answers to queries, delivering a spoken response based on the information it receives.
 Essentially, Google Assistant does the Googling for users.
 The functionality of Google Assistant can also be extended with Google Actions, or third-party applications that brands can create and users can call to interact with the brands or add new functionality to their assistant.

 Google’s stand-alone smart assistant devices use Google Assistant.
 Google Home is a small speaker device, while Google Home Hub adds a screen.
 The screen is particularly helpful for someone who learns better by watching as opposed to hearing.
 Google Home Hub can show graphics and videos to clearly illustrate how something is done.

 Similar in functionality to Google Assistant, Alexa can find answers to specific queries, as well as answer general questions about matters like the weather and sports.
 Developers and brands can build skills, or standalone voice apps that live on the Alexa platform.

 Voice-based digital assistant Siri has been embedded in every iPhone sold since 2011.
 To put that captivating voice at your command, all you have to say is “Hey Siri.”